Huey Morgan: Television

-In television, Morgan has appeared on the UK comedy music quiz show Never Mind the Buzzcocks, three times as a guest panelist and once as a guest host.
+On television, Morgan has appeared on the UK comedy music quiz show Never Mind the Buzzcocks, three times as a guest panelist and once as a guest host.
 In his most famous appearance, Morgan smashed a mug after becoming upset when needing to repeat lyrics from his songs in the Next Lines round.
 Morgan also participated in the BBC's The Underdog Show, where eight celebrities trained and rehabilitated rescued dogs.
 He has also been a frequent guest panelist on the Channel 5 morning show The Wright Stuff.
 Morgan also made a guest appearance in an episode of Skins as Toxic Bob, the owner of a metal record shop.
 In 2010, Morgan co-hosted Liza & Huey's Pet Nation on Sky One with Liza Tarbuck.
 Morgan also hosted Slips on the British music channel Viva.

 More recent work includes narration for National Geographic's series Drugs Inc, now in its third series, voice overs for TV ads such as Blink Box and more.
 In 2015, Morgan began work on the Sky Arts show Guitar Stars, working with fellow DJ Edith Bowman, but left after the first series.
 On 3 November 2016, he appeared as a panelist on the BBC political debate programme Question Time.
 In April 2018, Morgan appeared on Million Pound Holiday Club on Channel 4 with stunt driver Ben Collins racing cars in the countryside.
 In July 2020, Morgan hosted a series for BBC Four titled Huey Morgan's Latin Music Adventure, which saw Morgan travel to Brazil, Cuba and Puerto Rico, meeting famous musicians who shaped and inspired the sounds of Latin music.